TangoEnSkai/tangoenskai.github.io/cv.md

 **J. Hahn** and F. Takahashi.
 2018.
 Universal Design for Bins with Psychological Analysis of People's Preference. _In proceeding of the 10th Asia-Pacific Landfill Symposium (APLAS Tokyo 2018)_, Tokyo, Japan

 **J. Hahn** et al..
 2018.
-Universal Design for Bins with Psychological Analysis of People's Preference. _In proceeding of the 10th Asia-Pacific Landfill Symposium (APLAS Tokyo 2018)_, Tokyo, Japan
+Universal Design of PET Bottle Bins for People with Low Vision and Analysis of People’s Psychological Preference on Each Prototype Using Pairwise Comparison Methods. _In proceeding of the 2018 Korea-China-Japan Joint Symposium_, Asan, Republic of Korea

 **J. Hahn** and F. Takahashi.
 2018.
 Potential Universal Design of Bins for Visually Impaired People and Their Psychological Preference Analysis. _In proceeding of the 29th Annual Conference of Japan Society of Material Cycles and Waste Management (JSMCWM2018)_, Nagoya, Japan